k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

-  <p>When a global is defined in both Shared Objects and LUs, it is displayed twice accordingly.</p>
+  <p>When a Global is defined in both Shared Objects and LUs, it is displayed twice accordingly.</p>

   </td>